tsaopy/tsaopy.github.io/notebook4-initvals-optimization.md

 And then say "well it's taking roughly 300 steps to start converging to some peaks which now we know their value"[^2]

-[^2]: remember that the red line in a corner plot marks the mean, not the mode.
-The peak is centered at the mode.
+[^2]: remember that the red line in a corner plot marks the mean, and the peak is centered at the mode which is not necessarily the same as the mean.

 So we update priors and start a new chain like this